kernsuite-debian/pyfftw/docs/source/tutorial.rst

    fft_object_c = pyfftw.FFTW(a, b, axes=(0,1))

-For further information on all the supported transforms, including real transforms, as well as full documentaion on all the instantiation arguments, see the :class:`pyfftw.FFTW` documentation.
+For further information on all the supported transforms, including real transforms, as well as full documentation on all the instantiation arguments, see the :class:`pyfftw.FFTW` documentation.

 .. _wisdom_tutorial: